Dealing with trolls and addressing trolling behavior can be frustrating and time consuming.

 • Call attention to them without specifically engaging them.

-• Ask the troll to fully identity himself or herself, and share his or her full name, email, or website.
+• Ask the troll to fully identify himself or herself, and share his or her full name, email, or website.

 • Avoid emotional arguments, and only use facts.